Christening your pet is perhaps an equally daunting process as naming your child.

 Also, keeping such a large dog in a small place is dangerous for your pet as it can accidentally make contact or collide with an object that might get it hurt.

-Similarly, your household items are at risk of being broken or destroyed by the presence of a large and energetic dog which is always running around.
+Similarly, your household items are at risk of being broken or destroyed by the presence of a large and energetic dog that is always running around.

 My Final Thoughts